WING-NUS/scisumm-corpus/README.md

     ./data/???-????_TRAIN/Annotation/

 This directory contains the annotation files for the topic, from 3 different annotators.
-The annotation files are named with the following convention: <TopicID>.<AnnotatorID>.ann3.txt The naming convention is explained in ./docs/annotation\_naming\_convention.txt.
-Please DO NOT use older annotations from <TopicID>.<AnnotatorID>.ann.txt and
-<TopicID>.<AnnotatorID>.ann2.txt for the 2016 Shared Task.
+Please DO NOT use older annotations; only use <TopicID>.annv3.txt for the 2016 Shared Task.

 ### Annotation